php-tui/php-tui/docs/content/docs/reference/shapes/TextShape.md

+---
+title: TextShape
+description: Renders text on the canvas.This widget requires a bitmap font in the BDF format.You can use the `PhpTui\Tui\Adapter\Bdf\FontRegistry` to load and manage fonts.
+It has a default font built in.
+---
 ## TextShape

 Renders text on the canvas.This widget requires a bitmap font in the BDF format.You can use the `PhpTui\Tui\Adapter\Bdf\FontRegistry` to load and manage fonts.
 It has a default font built in.